alephium/www/src/content/blog/Miners-Highlight-4-nickdimondi-2177a42b0837/index.md

 ---
+date: 2024-03-07 17:10:35.427000+00:00
+description: The Alephium blockchain relies heavily on the contributions of miners to maintain its integrity and functionality.
+Recognizing the…
 title: 'Miners’ Highlight #4: nickdimondi'

-description: 'The Alephium blockchain relies heavily on the contributions of miners to maintain its integrity and functionality.
-Recognizing the…'
-date: 2024-03-07T17:10:35.427Z
 ---

 ### Miners’ Highlight \#4: nickdimondi